srid/Feather/README.md

 # Feather

-Feather is a work-in-progress **static site generator** with customizable pipeline and live-reload.
+Feather is a work-in-progress **static site generator & previewer** with customizable pipeline and live-reload.
 It is currently in research & prototype phase, to explore the possibility of two related but very different use-cases:

 1. Generate simple static sites
-2. Generate complex static sites with data built from pipelines (eg: [Neuron Zettelkasten](https://neuron.zettel.page/))
+2. Generate complex static sites built off varied data that change over time (eg: Markdown files, as done by [Neuron Zettelkasten](https://neuron.zettel.page/))

 Feather, taking inspiration from the likes of [Sveltekit](https://kit.svelte.dev/) (which uses [Vite](https://vitejs.dev/)), also aims to provide a live-reload approach to instantly previewing the site while its source files are being modified, but without the "taint" of bringing in JavaScript.